autosit/autosit.github.io/_posts/2022-03-30-pmbm_powerful.md

 ## Proposed Tasks for the master thesis

-In the MSc thesis the work should move from toy scenarios to more comprehensive simulations and real data.
-It is also desirable to strengthen the theoretical foundations of the work using the tools of random finite set theory such as functional derivatives.
-The following topics are expected to be of central importance.
+In the MSc thesis the focus should be on allowing the user to chose the right trade-off between run-time and performance.

 * Study mixture reduction techniques to limit the number of hypotheses.
 * Benchmark against other approaches to AIS-radar fusion, such as Liland (2017) or Habtemariam (2014).